ctolon/PythonInterfaceOOP/README.md

 - Python Scripts And JSON Configs need update
 - Need more details for arguments for user guide
 - Needed to explain O2-DQ Data Model and Workflow
-- Doxygen doc should be updated
 - More tutorials needed for users
 - On tutorial side, we need explain all arguments one by one
-- TableReader and dqEfficiency should be refactored
 - interface logic part needs refactor
-- github downloader util should be integrated
-- Clean the code